DanielSharkov/danielsharkov_com/public/projects/danielsharkov_com/about/en.md

 # Article soon available...

 ## Shortly summarized:
-Basicly it's about the website you're currently visiting (if you maybe didn't notice :D).
+Basicly it's about the website you're currently visiting (if you maybe didn't notice 😃).
 I'll tell you soon more about it.

 ### Little tips - Cool features:
 - i18n Translation with automatic detection of the locale (EN or DE)